cjacker/opensource-toolchain-8051/README.md

 ![screenshot-2022-06-09-10-35-25](https://user-images.githubusercontent.com/1625340/172752098-91b125cb-dc5f-4124-9da9-dd89c1406590.png)

-Take EFM8BB1-LCK Starter Kit as example, since the UART bootloader is wiped, first we need to program it back:
+Take EFM8BB1-LCK Starter Kit as example, since [EFM8BB1-LCK has NO UART bootloader by default](https://community.silabs.com/s/question/0D58Y00008K6xfoSAB/efm8bb1lck-board-and-onchip-uart-bootloader?language=en_US), the customer firmware wiped the pre-installed UART bootloader, we need to program it back.

+**NOTE**, ec2-new still have some issues to program EFM8 bootloader due to the hex layout, you have to use official utility up to now.

+The bootloader file 'EFM8BB10F8G_QSOP24.hex' for EFM8BB1-LCK board can be found in [AN945SW](https://www.silabs.com/documents/public/example-code/AN945SW.zip), the EFM8 Factory Bootloader package, the file located at 'ProductionDeviceHexfiles/EFM8BB1/EFM8BB10F8G_QSOP24.hex'.

 ```
-# change the 'sn' according to your UDA
+# change the 'sn' according to your Debugger
 sudo flash8051 -sn LCK0081654 -tif c2 -erasemode full -upload EFM8BB10F8G_QSOP24.hex
 ```

-The bootloader file 'EFM8BB10F8G_QSOP24.hex' for EFM8BB1-LCK board can be found in EFM8 Factory Bootloader package [AN945SW](https://www.silabs.com/documents/public/example-code/AN945SW.zip), located at 'ProductionDeviceHexfiles/EFM8BB1/EFM8BB10F8G_QSOP24.hex'.

-Bootloaders for all EFM8 models can be found in this package. if you use simple breakout board without usb debug adapter on-board, you may need a standalone 8bit usb debug adapter from silicon labs.
+If you use a simple breakout board without usb debug adapter on-board, you may need a standalone 8bit usb debug adapter from silicon labs.

-After bootloader programmed, you could use a serial adapter to connect to the RX (P0.5, connect to serial adapter TX) and TX (P0.4, connect to serial adapter RX).
+After bootloader programmed, you can use a serial adapter to connect to the RX (P0.5, connect to TX of serial adapter) and TX (P0.4, connect to RX of serial adapter ).
 Empty chips will enter the bootloader on every start.
-Once they have a firmware flashed **the bootloader needs to be activated by pulling C2D low (on this chip, connect P2.0 to GND).**
+Once they have a firmware uploaded, **the bootloader needs to be activated by pulling C2D low (on this chip, connect P2.0 to GND).**

 Before power on the target device, please check the datasheet to make sure whether it use 5v or 3.3v voltage and check your power supply.

-The related programming utilities with EFM8 UART bootloader can be downloaded from my [efm8load](https://github.com/cjacker/efm8load) repo.
+The related programming utilities work with EFM8 UART bootloader can be downloaded from my [efm8load](https://github.com/cjacker/efm8load) repo.

 ```
 $ git clone https://github.com/cjacker/efmload.git